How We help - Misconduct

 Please note that this notice carries a set timescale for the Officer to respond regarding the allegation, as outlined at bullet point 8 below, you are advised to seek early Federation representation in relation to any such matters.

-Written notification will be given to the police officer concerned by the investigator appointed to investigate the case, advising him or her that his or her conduct is under investigation - either under Regulation 15 of the Conduct Regulations or under Regulation 14A of the Complaint Regulations.
+Written notification will be given to the police officer concerned by the investigator appointed to investigate the case, advising them that their conduct is under investigation.

 The notice will:

-- Inform the police officer that there is to be an investigation of his or her potential breach of the Standards of Professional Behaviour and inform the police officer of the name of the investigator who will investigate the matter.
+- Inform the police officer that there is to be an investigation of their potential breach of the Standards of Professional Behaviour and inform the police officer of the name of the investigator who will investigate the matter.